chrisrzhou/RShiny-EC2Bootstrap/README.md

 # R Shiny EC2 Bootstrap
-The goal of this guide is to quickly bootstrap R [Shiny](http://shiny.rstudio.com/) on an [Amazon AWS EC2](http://aws.amazon.com/ec2/) instance.
+The goal of this guide is to quickly bootstrap R <a href="http://shiny.rstudio.com/" target="_blank">Shiny</a> on an <a href="http://aws.amazon.com/ec2/" target="_blank">Amazon AWS EC2</a> instance.
 We will also walk through a recommended workflow using Github for rapid development on a local machine and the EC2 server instance.

 ![alt Amazon Machine Image](https://s3-us-west-1.amazonaws.com/chrisrzhou/github/images/rshiny-ec2bootstrap/aws_ec2_workflow.png)